A/N: Welcome to the last chapter! A long last chapter! Well… long-ish… I hope you enjoy!

 "I always wanted to do that…" the teen snickered.
 "Welcome, Mr. Luthor!
 I wish I had a white cat to pet and a trapdoor in the floor, but I have something better.
 I have Slade."

 The billionaire heard the door behind him click shut and lock.
-He knew the mercenary stood there, but chose to ignore him at the moment and focus on the brat in his chair, who now placed very dirty sneakers on his expansive mahogany desk.
+He knew the mercenary stood there, but chose to ignore him at the moment and focus on the brat in the chair, who now placed very dirty sneakers on his expansive mahogany desk.

 "So you both survived then?" the businessman said.
 "My men reported you missing a few days ago, but I still had my hopes…"